Spobendonis/SEC-2/README.md

 # Sec-1 Hand-in 2

+## Certificate

+The certificate and private key were generated from commandline using:

+    'openssl req -nodes -x509 -sha256 -newkey rsa:4096 -keyout priv.key -out server.crt -days 356 -subj "/C=DK/ST=Copenhagen/L=Copenhagen/O=Me/OU=mpc/CN=localhost" -addext "subjectAltName = DNS:localhost,IP:0.0.0.0"'

+You can try to regenerate these if you have trouble with the certificate

 ## How to run
 In order to run the simulation, you have to open at least 4 terminal windows (This is also the minimal expectation for this project).
 For every terminal you have to run the main.go file, with n - 1 args (where n is the number of terminals opened).
 These arguments correspond to ports, relative to a base port (the default base port is 7000).
 The first argument is the relative port where the process is hosted.
 Each following argument is the relative port of a connecting process (aka a peer).
 One terminal has to represent the hospital.
 In order to do this, you must set the 'isHospital' flag to 'true'.
 Each argument is then the relative port of the peers connected to the hospital.